demisto/content-docs/docs/contributing/sdk.md

 ### 1. Set Up Development Environment

-Run the following command from the repository root directory:
+Run the following commands from the repository root directory:

 1. Install all required dependencies: